College is a time to explore the world and discover your values, interests, skills, and abilities.

 • Discover your values, interests, skills, and abilities

-Service learning is a way for students to try new things, connect campus and community, see course content from a different angle, and reflect upon possibilities for personal and social change.
+Service-learning is a way for you try new things, connect campus and community, see course content from a different angle, and reflect upon possibilities for personal and social change.

-In a few courses, service learning is an integral part of the class.
-In others, a faculty member may choose to offer this valuable opportunity to students through the One Credit Option, a chance to earn an extra credit for a course-related service project.
+In other courses, a faculty member may choose to offer this valuable opportunity to students through the One-Credit Option, a chance to earn an extra credit for a course-related service project.

 Stevenson is committed to addressing community issues while enriching the student experience.
-Through volunteer projects like "Build Community Day" and student service clubs, the Learning Beyond Office takes on the most pressing needs of communities in and around Baltimore.
+Through volunteer projects, campus-wide service days, and student service clubs, Stevenson University takes on the most pressing needs of communities in and around Baltimore.

 What is it?